sandhiya-r/landing-page/README.md

 # landing-page
-Landing page design using HTML and CSS
+Landing page design using HTML and CSS for a mock furniture website.